-A: My classmate has enjoyed colourful spring and flowers.
+- A: My classmate has enjoyed colourful spring and flowers.

 - 1. I have enjoyed both colourful spring and flowers.

 - 2. We have watched a game of golf.

 - 3. They have seen superb craftsmanship.

 - 4. He has attended an exhibition.

 - 5. She has seen exhibits on environment.

 - 6. I have experienced the difference between heat and cold.

 - 7. They have read a lot of advertisements.

 - 8. She has subscribed to a local newspaper.

 - 9. He has involved us into the club.

 - 10. I have handled giant exotic insects.

-4. Read about Tom's summer holidays.
+- 4. Listen to the text about Tom's summer holidays and decide whether the following sentences are true or false.
+Correct the false ones.